corone-hi/Javascript/README.md

 3. The __flex-basis__ property specifies the initial size of the item before CSS makes adjustments with flex-shrink or flex-grow.

 The units used by the flex-basis property are the same as other size properties (px, em, %, etc.).
 The value auto sizes items based on the content.

+⫸ There is a shortcut available to set several flex properties at once.
+The flex-grow, flex-shrink, and flex-basis properties can all be set together by using the flex property.

+For example, __flex: 1 0 10px;__ will set the item to flex-grow: 1;, flex-shrink: 0;, and flex-basis: 10px;.

+The default property settings are flex: 0 1 auto;.